 Another interesting read: The Challenges of Tactical Resource Planning

 Another important point is to reach an agreement with the employee organization / works council at an early stage, as they might suspect the possibility of unjustified surveillance of the employees.
 However, this should not cause any real problems, since:

 - The users of the planning data are the team leaders

 - These are the direct supervisors; and, for the benefit of their employees, they can now plan a better utilization

 Our tip: Turn affected people into proponents.
-Thus, they will support you in marketing for the introduction of a solution for tactical resource planning.
-And be aware that not all team leaders will appreciate the future transparency.
+Thus, they will support you in advocating the introduction of a solution for tactical resource planning.
+And be aware that not all team leaders will appreciate this new transparency.